Kgaswane Mountain Reserve: Mammals

+Birds

-320 species of birdlife has recorded in the reserve and includes a breeding colony of Cape vultures as well as martial and black eagles.
+320 species of birdlife has recorded in the reserve and includes a breeding colony of Cape vultures as well as martial and Verreaux's eagles.
 Other interesting species include Red-winged Francolin, the African black swift and the Sentinel rock thrush.

+Vegetation

 The reserve consists grassland, scrub, mixed woodland, and pockets of fynbos.
 115 tree and bush species are said to grow in the reserve and includes some rare plants.

 Recreation

-The reserve caters for day visitors who wish to visit the park to picnic or barbeque by following the tarred roads to those sites.
+The reserve caters for day visitors who wish to visit the park to picnic or braai by following the tarred roads to those sites.
 For overnight stays, the reserve also has a cottage, a group camp and 22 camping sites.
 The group camp can accommodate up to fifty people in huts with a communal kitchen and dining area, ablution block and an outdoor boma.
 The cottage can accommodate fourteen people.
 The reserve also has a visitors centre.